La-wea-cosmica/Monar/README.md

-Also, Monar stills needing the original lunar client launcher, so this isnt a replacement of the real launcher, its just a """optimized""" launcher, and it has a addon option in the future for now it only have 1 addon.
+Also, Monar stills needing the original lunar client launcher, so this isnt a replacement of the real launcher, its just a """optimized""" launcher, and it has some addon's